 We have undertaken extensive field studies to gain an understanding of the environmental features, technical challenges and opportunities.
+This also ensures the project’s regulatory requirements are met by minimising and adequately mitigating impacts to the environment.

 These have included:

-- land and heritage surveys – to identify property boundaries and investigate any evidence of Aboriginal and non-Aboriginal artefacts and heritage
+- land and heritage surveys – to identify property boundaries and investigate any evidence of Aboriginal and non-Aboriginal artefacts and heritage.

 Crossing the Condamine floodplain